 You definitely don’t need a car, public transport is good for whatever you want.
 Actually, a car would only cause you headache because of crazy traffic and limited parking.
 Public transport is quite good even during the night.
 Tram 4 and Tram 6 have a 24 hours service; otherwise night lines have different routes and timetables than regular ones so check it if you’ll need to use them.

 Liszt Ferenc Airport is the only one in Budapest and getting to the city center from the airport is absolutely possible by public transport.
-Bus 200E and metro line M3 will be what you need in this case (except between 12 am to 4 am in the night, you better check the night service for that).
+100E is the express bus from the airport to Deák Ferenc Square, you need a special ticket for it.
+Bus 200E and metro line M3 also takes you to the center with regular line tickets or passes.
+Between 12 am to 4 am in the night, check the night service.

 - you can check timetables and routes here or download the official public transport route planner app to your phone: “BKK FUTÁR” is available both in App Store and Google Play Store